You are doomed if you do, and you are doomed if you do not. I am talking about stabilizing fabric for embroidery, sewing and other crafts.

 You can use thin plastic sheets underneath the work.
 Dry cleaner Plastic bags are also used as backing.
 They are free and available.

-Many people use simple paper under their work for stability – very inexpensive.
-But not as effective as the ones you buy.
+Many people use simple paper for their work for stability – very inexpensive.
+But more effective than the ones you buy.
 You cannot hoop paper.

-On materials that have trouble moving, paper is used as a convenient backing that helps the fabric to move smoothly.
+Paper is used as a convenient backing that helps the fabric move smoothly on materials that have trouble moving.

-The stabilizer is hooped and then the paper backing is removed and then the fabric is kept on it, for embroidery.
+The stabilizer is hooped, the paper backing is removed, and then the fabric is kept on it for embroidery.

-Some type of toppings dissolve in water and can easily be removed once the work is finished.
-Water soluble topping dissolve away giving a clean appearance to your work.
+Some types of toppings dissolve in water and can easily be removed once the work is finished.
+Water soluble topping dissolves away, giving a clean appearance to your work.
 They can be used to make lace.
 Some others dissolve with heat – best used with un-washable material.
-Some use Tulle Fabric as a topping
+SSome use Tulle Fabric as a topping.

 Solvy is a very popularly used (brand) water-soluble plastic film used as a topping stabilizer.
 It is used for embroidering on knitwear and terrycloth.
 Later after the work is done a light misting of warm water will dissolve SOLVY leaving the work neat and clean and not sunk in.